- Plesk for Linux

 example.com uses an invalid security certificate.
 The certificate is only valid for *.example.com Error code: SSL_ERROR_BAD_CERT_DOMAIN

 curl request shows:

 * About to connect() to example.com port 443 (#0)

 * Trying 203.0.113.2... connected

 * Connected to example.com (203.0.113.2) port 443 (#0)

 curl: (51) SSL: certificate subject name '*.example.com' does not match target host name 'example.com'

 CONFIG_TEXT: Common name: *.example.com

-Contact SSL issuer in order to re-issue SSL for example.com: SAN name should include base domain name (example.com)
+Contact that SSL certificate provider in order to re-issue SSL for example.com: SAN name should include base domain name (example.com).